 Science Reviews

 Documented Districts Using EdReports

-1,292 Districts Representing
+1,292 Districts

-Students 13.9M
+Representing

-Impact Data
+Students 13.9M Impact Data

 Number of Instructional Materials Reviews Published

 Impact Snapshot

 Direct District Support

 EdReports works shoulder to shoulder with school districts across the country that prioritize high-quality instructional materials as a lever for equitable student outcomes.
 This work shines a light on the impact quality curricula can have on classroom instruction, and emphasizes how great materials not only prepare students for college and careers but also reflect the diversity of learning needs in the classroom.

-57 District Partnerships Representing - 39,259 teachers
+District Partnerships Representing 39,259 teachers

-- 797,103 students
+797,103 students

-66% students experiencing poerty 75%
+66% students experiencing poverty 75%

 students of color

 Impact Data

 of the Largest 200 Districts Documented Using EdReports

 10

 Collaborations with State Departments of Education in 2021

 96

-As a growing number of states look to center the diverse needs of their students, including multilingual learners, as part of their reviews of instructional materials, EdReports is proud to have collaborated with New Mexico on strengthening their existing review criteria.
+State Spotlight: New Mexico Ensuring Materials Celebrate and Support Multilingual Learners "We are proud of the work New Mexico educators have done in collaboration with local and national experts to develop researchbased criteria for evaluating the extent instructional materials are culturally and linguistically relevant for students in our state." - Anthony Burns Instructional Material Bureau Chief, New Mexico Public Education Department As a growing number of states look to center the diverse needs of their students, including multilingual learners, as part of their reviews of instructional materials, EdReports is proud to have collaborated with New Mexico on strengthening their existing review criteria.
 In partnership with the English Learners Success Forum (ELSF), EdReports worked closely with New Mexico educators to revise the culturally and linguistically responsive (CLR) indicators that are included in the state's instructional materials review tools for multiple subjects.
-State Spotlight: New Mexico Ensuring Materials Celebrate and Support Multilingual Learners "We are proud of the work New Mexico educators have done in collaboration with local and national experts to develop research based criteria for evaluating the extent instructional materials are culturally and linguistically relevant for students in our state."
 Revisions were developed in an inclusive process, engaging New Mexico educators to get their feedback prior to changes being made.
 The final review criteria included specific guidance to make the tool more user friendly and concrete for educators conducting the reviews.
 EdReports also trained New Mexico educators in advance of reviewing K-8 English language arts, world languages, English language development, and Spanish language arts programs with the revised criteria.
 We are excited to sustain and expand our support for states, particularly around key components of quality curriculum that deliver standards-aligned content and center the needs of all students.
-Read more to learn about our collaboration with Education First to make student experiences more reflective of diverse racial, ethnic, and linguistic groups EdReports.org Visitors
+EdReports.org Visitors